zeddee/gitgud/README.md

 ## Syllabus

 1. What is a decentralized organization, and what do they look like?
+2. Repository as contract.
-2. Getting started with Github and Git.
+3. Getting started with Github and Git.
-3. Synchronous v.s.
+4. Synchronous v.s.
 Asynchronous work, or Google Docs v.s.
 Writing on GitHub.
-4. What is a Git workflow.
+5. What is a Git workflow.
-5. Using Issues as a discussion board.
+6. Using Issues as a discussion board.
-6. Project management on GitHub.
+7. Project management on GitHub.
-7. Wikis on GitHub.
+8. Wikis on GitHub.
-8. Insights for GitHub.
+9. Insights for GitHub.

 ## Requirements